 -

-Some screening tests, such as chest X-rays, CT scans and PET scans, can detect the presence of early-stage mesothelioma before symptoms develop.
-If you have a known history of asbestos exposure, informing your health care team will ensure you receive screening for mesothelioma and other asbestos-related diseases.
+Some screening tests, such as chest X-rays, CT scans and PET scans, can detect early-stage mesothelioma before symptoms develop.
+If you have a known history of asbestos exposure, telling your doctor can ensure you receive screenings for mesothelioma and other asbestos-related diseases.